 - Postgraduate Diplomas (PGDip) require 120 credits to be completed but unlike a taught Masters degree do not require you to undertake a dissertation.
 These qualifications can typically be completed in 12-18 months and are often available on a full-time or part-time basis.
 They are ideal if you wish to study a qualification to enhance your career prospects but without the requirement to undertake significant amounts of academic research;

-- Taught Masters Degrees (MA, MBA, MSc) are typically one-year full-time or two to three years part-time, however some programmes are longer than this.
+- Taught Masters Degrees (LLM, MA, MBA, MSc) are typically one-year full-time or two to three years part-time, however some programmes are longer than this.
 They require a total of 180 credits to be achieved, usually made up of 120 credits from taught modules and 60 credits from your dissertation.
 These qualifications are ideal if you want to study a subject in great detail to enhance your employability, while also gaining a large amount of specialist knowledge in a particular area.

 You can find a selection of our postgraduate taught courses below.

 Our postgraduate subject pages provide details of our full range of Postgraduate Certificates, Postgraduate Diplomas and taught Masters degrees by subject area, including our postgraduate professional development portfolio.

 Enhance your existing skills and experience to management level, gaining a strategic perspective on business and extending your interest in strategic human resource management.

 Train across educational settings and healthcare sectors as you learn to deliver low intensity interventions to support children and young people experiencing common mental health problems.